Turbo charge your productivity when working from home with these 3 powerful productivity apps.

 Of course, this translates into significantly less time that I have to devote to work.
-At the beginning of the summer, I realized that if I have any hope of tackling the tasks on my work-related to-do list, I need to up my productivity game, BIG TIME.
+A few summers ago, I realized that if I had any hope of tackling the tasks on my work-related to-do list, I needed to up my productivity game, BIG TIME.

 Eliminate distractions.
 Increase Focus.
-This has been my summer mantra.
+This became my mantra.

 It’s a universally accepted fact that Facebook is a major time suck.
 If I could avoid it altogether during my workday, I would.
 But the fact is that Facebook is an integral part of my business as a blogger, so there’s no way of avoiding it.

 You can still check your messages and notifications, post status updates, and do everything you could do before.
-You just don’t get access to the distracting news feed posts anymore.
-This was HUGE for me, my friends!
+You just don’t get access to those distracting news feed posts anymore.
+This was HUGE for me, my friend!

 Focus Booster offers up a simple Pomodoro timer, with sliders that you can use to tweak the length of your own focus periods and break times.
 But wait.
 It gets better.